-- Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by

-inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an

-institutional or community setting by those known to them or, more rarely, by others (e.g. via the

-internet).
-They may be abused by an adult or adults or by another child or children.

-- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.
+- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a pupil may be being abused can be found in appendices 1 and 2.

-- Any child in any family in any school could become a victim of abuse.
+- Any pupil in any family in any school could become a victim of abuse.
 Staff should always maintain an attitude of "It could happen here".

-- There are also a number of specific safeguarding concerns that we recognise our pupils may experience:
+- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-- child missing from education
+- pupil missing from education

-- child missing from home or care
+- pupil missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

 - domestic abuse

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

 - radicalisation

 - youth produced sexual imagery (sexting)

 - teenage relationship abuse

 - trafficking

 - peer on peer abuse

+- · upskirting

+- serious violence

-Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via peer on peer abuse.
+Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put pupils in danger and that safeguarding issues can manifest themselves via peer on peer abuse.